 In the long run this can help operators pack faster as they would no longer have to spend time trying to figure out which carton to use for each order.

-For a business in the manufacturing industry, standardization is key!
+For a business in the manufacturing industry, standardisation is key!

 - Using all the pallet space and making use of the max height

-- Using a consistent size box (link to pallet optimized boxes)
+- Using a consistent size box (link to pallet optimised boxes)

 Securing a pallet